putriayu101/Data-Cleaning-Standardization---Online-Retail-Dataset/README.md

 ## 🌻 About
-This project is part of my freelance data entry & data cleaning portfolio.
+This project is part of data analyst portfolio.

 | | |
 |--|--|